glycerine/spin_paxos/README.md

 MultiPaxos with its leader lease and Raft with its strong leader also commit in one round trip (optimal) on the happy path.
+(To be fair, at the time, Paxos didn't come with leaders and leases, it was leaderless originally.)
-But also, he's not wrong.
-See the whole discussion and mantra above on "state is diffused over a quorum".
+But also, he's not wrong about the local read thing.
+See the whole discussion and mantra above on
+"state is diffused over a quorum".
-Birman is saying that doesn't have to be the case.
+Birman is saying that doesn't have to be the case(!)
 With the a different algorithm, you might be able to reliably return local reads without a network quorum check.
 This has obvious performance benefits.